 - In addition to public Docker image registry, you can store and manage your own Docker images in a private registry implemented with VMware Harbor.

 - Rackspace KaaS uses Flannel for communication between the Kubernetes Pods.
 Flannel enables advanced networking features, such as network policies and overlay networking.
-You can define network policies as required for your cloud or request Rackspace Fanatical Support® to define them for you.
+You can define network policies as required for your cloud or request the Rackspace Support team to define them for you.

 - Rackspace KaaS uses a highly-available Ceph storage cluster provisioned through the OpenStack Block Storage (cinder) driver for Kubernetes PersistentVolumes (PV).
 Ceph provides persistent block storage for Kubernetes users and managed services internal data.

 Kubernetes supports the concept of virtual hosting by using Ingress resources.
 The Ingress controller provided with your cluster enables Ingress resources for your cluster.
 The Ingress controller is highly available (HA) with two replicas.
 You can read more about Ingress resources in the official Kubernetes documentation.

 Sites available through the Ingress controller are routed to by subdomain, such